Updated July 2014

 Adam is a partner in the firm Perlmutter & Gimpel, PLLC.
 He serves as counsel to GWAPP, providing legal work on corporate matters and representation in the TransGas litigation.
 He has been an attorney in private practice for nine years focusing on federal and state criminal defense and public interest environmental litigation.
-In addition to the TransGas case, Adam is a currently lawyer for Develop Don’t Destroy Brooklyn opposing the Atlantic Yards project and represents over 150 property owners and residents in the Greenpoint oil spill case against Exxon.
+In addition to the TransGas case, Adam was a lawyer for Develop Don’t Destroy Brooklyn opposing the Atlantic Yards project and represented over 150 property owners and residents in the Greenpoint oil spill case against Exxon.
 He previously defended the Williamsburg 7 against criminal charges stemming from civil disobedience related to the closing of Engine Company 212.
-Adam served an Assistant District Attorney in Queens County where he specialized in felony trials and appeals.
+Adam served as an Assistant District Attorney in Queens County where he specialized in felony trials and appeals.
 He received a three year appointment to the Criminal Courts Committee of the New York City Bar and previously served on its Criminal Advocacy Committee.
 His work has been reported in The New York Times, National Public Radio, The New York Daily News, The New York Post, City Limits, and The New York Press.
 Adam is the recipient of the American Jurisprudence award in trial advocacy from the University of Wisconsin and is admitted to practice in New York, Connecticut, the United States Courts for the Southern, Eastern and North Districts of New York and the United States Court of Appeals for the Second Circuit.
 He graduated from the University of Wisconsin Law School with honors in 1992, and received his undergraduate degree with honors from Columbia University.

 Dewey M. Thompson